mh-skjelvareid/massimal/dataset_publishing/readme_snorkeling_underwater_imaging.md

 were marked using thin white polyester rope, or fiberglass measuring tape.
 The ends of the transect were fastened with bamboo poles hammered into the sand, or with polyester shopping bags filled with stones.
-Most transects had markers along them at every 5 or 10 meters, for example black markings on the rope or rubber disks fastened with plastic strips.
+Most transects had markers along them at every 5 or 10 meters, for example black markings on the rope, or rubber disks fastened to the rope.
 These were "milestones" to determine the relative position along the transect.
 In some cases these markings are also visible in drone images taken from above the water.

 ## Transect end point position measurement
 The end points of transects in the intertidal zone or in very shallow water was measured using